-GripSense: Using Built-In Sensors to Detect Hand Posture and Pressure on Commodity Mobile Phones 1Computer Science & Engineering DUB Group University of Washington Seattle, WA 98195 USA {mayank, shwetak}@cs.washington.edu Mayank Goel1, Jacob O. Wobbrock2, Shwetak N. Patel1 2The Information School DUB Group University of Washington Seattle, WA 98195 USA wobbrock@uw.edu ABSTRACT We introduce GripSense, a system that leverages mobile device touchscreens and their built-in inertial sensors and vibration motor to infer hand postures including one- or two-handed interaction, use of thumb or index finger, or use on a table.
+GripSense: Using Built-In Sensors to Detect Hand Posture and Pressure on Commodity Mobile Phones Mayank Goel, Jacob O. Wobbrock, Shwetak N. Patel Computer Science & Engineering The Information S DUB Group University of Washington Seattle, WA 98195 USA {mayank, shwetak}@cs.washington.edu The Information School DUB Group University of Washington Seattle, WA 98195 USA wobbrock@uw.edu ABSTRACT We introduce GripSense, a system that leverages mobile device touchscreens and their built-in inertial sensors and vibration motor to infer hand postures including one- or two-handed interaction, use of thumb or index finger, or use on a table.
 GripSense also senses the amount of pressure a user exerts on the touchscreen despite a lack of direct pressure sensors by observing diminished gyroscope readings when the vibration motor is "pulsed."
-In a controlled study with 10 participants, GripSense accurately differentiated device usage on a table vs. in hand with 99.7% accuracv; when in hand, it inferred hand postures with 84.3% accuracy.
+In a controlled study with 10 participants, GripSense accurately differentiated device usage on a table vs in hand with 99 7% accuracv; when in hand, it inferred hand postures with 84.3% accuracy.
 In addition, GripSense distinguished three levels of pressure with 95.1% accuracy.
 A usability analysis of GripSense was conducted in three custom applications and showed that pressure input and hand-posture sensing can be useful in a number of scenarios.
 ACM Classification: H5.2 [Information interfaces and presentation]: User Interfaces-graphical user interfaces.
 General terms: Design, Human Factors, Experimentation.
-Keywords: Touchscreen; situational impairments; mobile; inertial sensors; gyroscope; hand posture; posture INTRODUCTION A typical computer user is no longer confined to a desk in a relatively consistent and comfortable environment.
-The world's typical computer user is now holding a mobile device smaller than his or her hand, is perhaps outdoors, perhaps in motion, and perhaps carrying more things than just a mobile device.
+Keywords: Touchscreen; situational impairments; mobile; inertial sensors; gyroscope; hand posture; posture INTRODUCTION A typical computer user is no longer confined to a desk in a relatively, consistent and confortable environment.
+The world's typical computer user is now holding a mobile device smaller than his or ber hand in, is perhaps outdoors, perhaps in motion, and perhaps carrying more things than just a mobile device.
 A host of assumptions about a user's environment and capabilities that were tenable in comfortable desktop environments no longer applies to mobile users.
-This dynamic state of a user's environment can lead to situational impairments [28], which pose a significant challike pinch-to-zoom with one hand (right) GripSense senses user's hand posture and infers pressure exerted on the screen to facilitate new interactions like zoom-in and zoom-out. devices do not have much awareness of our environments or how those environments affect users' abilities [33].
+This dynamic state of a user's environment can lead to ituational imments 1281, which hose a simificant challike pinch-to-zoom with one hand. (right) GripSense senses user's hand posture and infers pressure exerted on the screen to facilitate new interactions like zoom-in and zoom-out. devices do not have much awareness of our environments or how those environments affect users' abilities [33].
 One of the most significant contextual factors affecting mobile device use may be a user's hand posture with which he or she manipulates a mobile device.
-Research has shown that hand postures including grip, one or two hands, hand pose, the number of fingers used, and so on significantly affect performance and usage of mobile devices [34].
-For example, the pointing performance of index fingers is significantly better than thumbs, as is pointing performance when using two hands versus one hand.
+Research has shown pose, the number of fingers used, and so on significantly affect performance and usage of mobile devices [34].
+For example, the pointing performance or index fingers is significantly better than thumbs, as is pointing performance when using two hands versus one hand.
 Similarly, the performance of a user's dominant hand is better than that of his or her non-dominant hand.
 Research has found distinct touch patterns for different hand postures while typing on on-screen keyboards [1].
 And yet our devices, for the most UIST 2012 Goel et.al. from UW Problem definition: Detect a user's hand postures and touch pressure Solution: touch info + IMU and IMU + vibration motor Problem definition: Detect a user's hand postures and touch pressure Solution: